loopbackio/loopback.io/pages/en/contrib/code-contrib.md

 ## Where to start

 If you are looking to contribute, but aren't sure where to start, review open pull requests for the module.
-For example: [LoopBack open pull requests](https://github.com/strongloop/loopback/pulls).
+For example, LoopBack open pull requests for [2.x and 3.x](https://github.com/strongloop/loopback/pulls) and that for [4.x](https://github.com/strongloop/loopback-next/pulls).

 Also, please read the source code before contributing.
 If something is confusing, poorly documented, poorly commented, or could otherwise be improved: open a GitHub issue and link to the file and line of code with a useful description of what you would like to see or think is missing.